 Village East - London Bridge A New York feel to this bar and restaurant on Bermondsey Street make for a great atmosphere.
 Plenty of space, huge cocktail menu and comfy sofas make it a real memorable night out.
 They even have special cocktails on tap from a beer keg!
 Strawberry and Basil gin anyone?

-Topolski - Waterloo Relatively new to the area, this bar is named after the famous Polish artist and occupies his former studio space with his works on display.
-Its a bit grunge but madly eclectic.
+Topolski - Waterloo This bar is named after the famous Polish artist and occupies his former studio space with his works on display.
+It's a bit grungey but madly eclectic.
 Polish based food and drinks form part of the experience and DJs provide a wide variety of sounds on Fridays.

-Doodle bar - Battersea The Doodle bar allows punters to draw on the walls, play a bit of ping pong and enjoy some of the theatre and alternative arts of their event space - Testbed.
-You might find yourself in the middle of a life drawing class, potting plants or watching a spanish language film.
-With cocktails flowing freely, you are guaranteed a cracking, if surreal, night out.
+Doodle bar - London Bridge The Doodle bar allows punters to draw on the walls, With cocktails flowing freely, you are guaranteed a cracking, if surreal, night out.

 Franks café and Campari Bar - Peckham Open in the summer season, this bar has spectacular views of London from a brutalist car park.
 Events are varied, and range from classical concerts to a theatre piece involving a choir, beat boxers and parkour.

 The Cut Bar - Waterloo Attracting a mix of young and old, but with the theatre in common, this has a buzzy and friendly atmosphere in a light and airy building.
 It manages to not feel like a theatre lobby bar even though the theme is everywhere.
 Good food too and a first floor terrace perfect for watching the world go by on The Cut, which provides excellent people-watching opportunities.